0330 055 2678 | Client Portal |

 The attack followed the seven stages of the Cyber Kill Chain:

-2. Weaponisation: The attackers created a strategy to exploit the identified vulnerabilities, developing malicious payloads and tools tailored to the target environment.
+2. Weaponisation: The attackers created a strategy to further exploit the breach, developing attack vectors to elevate privileges, moving laterally across the network to gain access to business-critical systems.

-4. Exploitation: After gaining initial access, the attackers exploited vulnerabilities within the network to escalate privileges.
-Using tools like Mimikatz, they gained higher-level access to critical systems.
+4. Exploitation: Following delivery, the attackers exploited vulnerabilities within the network to escalate privileges and establish control.
+They gained higher-level access to critical systems, applications and data.

-5. Installation: The attackers installed malware and other tools to maintain access and facilitate lateral movement within the network.
+5. Installation: The attackers installed malware and other tools to compromise cyber defences, attack BCDR systems, exfiltrate data and encrypt data and applications.

-6. Command and Control: Establishing a command and control presence, the attackers coordinated their activities across multiple sites, including locations in Thailand, the US, Ireland, and the UK.
+6. Command and Control: Establishing a command and control presence, the attackers coordinated their activities across multiple sites, including locations in Southeast Asia, the US, Europe, and the UK.

 The impact was severe—global manufacturing stopped for over two weeks, business operations were disrupted for six weeks, data was stolen and published online, and the company faced significant reputational and financial damage.
 This example starkly illustrates the need for a comprehensive Defence in Depth cybersecurity strategy.